AsherJN/media-bias-extention/memory-bank/activeContext.md

 - Added collapsible sections for different analysis components to prevent information overload
 - Designed a history page with entry management functionality
 - Created a settings page framework for future configuration options
-- Added Advanced Settings page to prompt view for full concatenated prompt editing
+- Removed the section-based prompt editing UI and Advanced Settings page
+- Added a placeholder message for the "View AI Bias Prompt" page for future implementation
 - Added task progress updates: fading text prompts at key analysis milestones alongside loading spinner
 - Fixed spacing between header div and bias score div for a consistent, polished layout